DoraAgyemang/SQL-and-Power-BI-Analysis/README.md

 ### Importaing Data

 - AdventureWorks2014 was downloaded from the link above and imported into the SQL Database server.
-  The tables Product TransactionHistory, Sales.CurrencyRate, Sales.SalesOrderDetail were imported into Power BI for visualization
+  The tables Product TransactionHistory and Sales.CurrencyRate,  were imported into Power BI for visualization
   - In PowerBi Server, go to Home, Get data and select from SQL Server

     ![image](https://github.com/MYZDEE/SQL-and-Power-BI-Analysis/assets/128803445/6e3b393a-119a-497a-b2d6-2f84511ca8c0)